orgua/OneWireHub/README.md

 ### Parasite Power with two wires

+![Parasite-Power-Schematic](http://i.stack.imgur.com/0MeGL.jpg)

-- **Note:** this will certainly not work with an emulated device.
+**Note:** this will certainly not work with an emulated device.
 Powering a µController via GPIO is sometimes possible, but needs preparation and tests.

-![Parasite-Power-Schematic](http://i.stack.imgur.com/0MeGL.jpg)

 [read more](http://electronics.stackexchange.com/questions/193300/digital-ic-that-draws-power-from-data-pins)

-### What to do if nothing works?
+### HELP - What to do if things don't work as expected?
 - is your arduino software up to date (>v1.6.8)
 - update this lib to the latest release (v1.2.0)
 - if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation